 They’re of vegetal origin, and usually resistant to wind and rain.
 Be warned, however, that as with most products, heavy rain will be its downfall.

 Once again, you do need some cheek hair for this to work, although it can be a very small amount.
-If you’re interested, Toppik (Amazon Link) is a pretty big player in this space.
+If you’re interested, Toppik (

 Another “cheat” is to try lightly brushing some mascara over the patchy or thin cheek hair.
 Ensure that the shade you use is consistent with your natural shade and the shade of your current goatee.